jchanpark/What-sSup/README.md

 # What's Sup?
-What's Sup is a recipe application that provides the user with mutiple recipe options based on four search criteria: cuisine, ingredients, calories and diet preference.
-Registered user can create a favorite list of recipes.
+What's Sup is a responsive web application that provides users with multiple recipe options based on your search criteria: cuisine, ingredients, calories and diet preferences.
+Registered users can create a favorite list of recipes.

 ## Group Members
 - Jay Park